Denial of Service and Prevention

 - Internet Service Provider (ISP) – Some enterprises use their ISP to provide DDoS mitigation.
 These ISP’s have more bandwidth than an enterprise would, which can help with the large volumetric attacks

-To safeguard from these attack you have to apply secure coding and design strong architecture which can prevent these kind of attacks and update day-to-day solution to bug of your website.
+To safeguard from these attacks you have to apply secure coding and design strong architecture which can prevent these kinds of attacks and update day-to-day solutions to bugs on your website.

 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above.